 Inside look of the booklet.

 Above: Two Newspaper articles from 'De Leeuwarder Courant' and 'Friesch Dagblad' about the exhibition and two images from one of the limited edition books that were printed about the twinning between Gobabis and Drachten (Smallingerland).
+It contained photographs and interviews with people from Gobabis who were important during the 'twinning' between Smallingerland and Gobabis/Epako.

 Below: Exhibition with bigger-than-Life sized photos (over 250 cm wide/8.2021 feet) that I shot in Gobabis, Namibia, covering 32 large panels in the Town Hall alone.